infiniteloopcloud/bluetooth-go/README.md

 - Implements a simple Read/Write interface.
 - Same behavior on Linux and Windows (later Darwin).
 - Zero-dependency (expect Go's x/sys)
+- Built-in scanner for devices
+  - Darwin: using the `blueutil`
+  - Linux: using the `hcitool`
+  - Windows: not implemented yet

+### Roadmap

+- Add Windows device scan
+- Rewrite Linux scan not to use `hcitool`
+- Rewrite Darwin scan not to use `blueutil`
+- Add Darwin supports to Communicator

 ### Usage